Dream-Bean/FinalGame/README.md

 Commit #14: Core game is now complete.
 Just need to touch up speeds/variables/sizes,
             and edit levels and make new ones.
 Also polish ofc.

+Commit #15: Implemented parallax scrolling and camera movement.
+Need to resize game.
+            Also need to edit the added sounds.